livepeer/docs/docs/video-miners/guides/benchmarking.md

     -concurrentSessions <CONCURRENT_SESSIONS>
 ```

+### Flags

-- `-nvidia` is used to specify a comma delimited string of Nvidia GPU IDs.
-The
+- The `-nvidia` flag is only required when transcoding with Nvidia GPUs.
+It is used to specify a comma-delimited string of Nvidia GPU IDs.

-  flag is only required when transcoding with Nvidia GPUs
-- `-concurrentSessions` is used to specify the number of concurrent transcoding
-  sessions.
-The default value is 1
+- The `-concurrentSessions` flag is used to specify the number of concurrent transcoding sessions.
+The default value is 1.

+### Livestreams

-By default, the segments of the stream will be queued one-by-one as they would
-arrive in a livestream.
-Since livestreams are the most common type of workload
+Livestreams are the most common type of workload on the network.
+By default, the flag is set to live mode `-live=*true*` so that the segments of the stream will be queued one-by-one as they arrive in a livestream.

-on the network today, you should typically just use this default.
-If you want to
-queue all segments at once without any gaps in time (replicating a
-video-on-demand scenario) you can manually turn live mode off (other flags
+If you want to queue all segments at once without any gaps in time, thus replicating a video-on-demand scenario, you can switch off live mode by changing the 'live' flag to *`=false`*.

-omitted):
+**For example:**

 ```bash
 livepeer_bench \
   -in bbb/source.m3u8 \
   -live=false
 ```
+> **Note:** for the purposes of this example above, all other flags are omitted.

-The first few lines of the output should show the source file, the output
-rendition profiles, and number of concurrent sessions:
+The first few lines of the output should display the source file, the output rendition profiles, and the number of concurrent sessions.

+**For example:**

 ```bash
 *---------------------*----------------------------------------------*